-While meeting customer load, environmental regulations and treaty obligations, BC Hydro attempts to operate the system to take maximum advantage of market energy prices - buying from the markets when prices are low and selling when prices are high.
-In doing so, BC Hydro attempts to optimize the combined effects of these elements and reduce the net energy cost for our customers.
+While meeting domestic customer demand, environmental regulations and treaty obligations, BC Hydro attempts to operate the system to take maximum advantage of market energy prices - buying from the markets when prices are low and selling when prices are high.
+In so doing, BC Hydro seeks to optimize the combined effects of these elements and reduce the net cost of energy for our customers.